Discovery Claim: Discovery

 On August 16, 1896 George Carmack, an American prospector, his Tagish wife Kate (birthname Shaaw Tláa), her brother Skookum Jim (birthname Keish), and their nephew Dawson Charlie (K̲áa Goox̱), while travelling through the area, stopped to rest on the banks of one of the Klondike River's tributaries called Bonanza Creek, then called Rabbit Creek.
-They were there on the a suggestion of another prospector Robert Henderson.
+They were there on the suggestion of another prospector Robert Henderson.
 One of them noticed a shiny object in the water.
 It was gold and Carmack took credit for finding it.
 It is uncertain whether it was George Carmack, Kate Carmack or Skookum Jim who made the discovery, but the group decided that George Carmack be named as the official discoverer out of concern that mining authorities would be reluctant to recognize a claim made by an Indigenous claimant.

 Staking

 On August 17, 1896, they staked out four claims, the first at Bonanza Creek.
 Two were for George Carmack.
 At that time, being the first to discover gold in an area entitled him to stake another, second claim.
 The other two claims were staked on behalf of Skookum Jim and Dawson Charlie.